California State Route 116: Route description

+(a) Route 1 near Jenner to Route 101 near Cotati.

+(b) Route 101 near Petaluma to Route 121 near Schellville.

 SR 116 proceeds east along the north bank of the Russian River, from SR 1 to Guerneville, passing through Duncans Mills, Monte Rio, and Guernewood Park as River Road.

 At the intersection of the Guerneville Bridge, the route turns southeast and passes through Forestville.
 River Road continues eastward as a country road towards Fulton and Santa Rosa.
 The section of SR 116 connecting Guerneville and Forestville is known as Pocket Canyon Road, named for the canyon it passes through.
 The four east-west blocks of Forestville through which 116 passes are called Front Street, but the route veers south again towards Graton and Sebastopol.
 Here it is called Gravenstein Highway North until the intersection with Covert Street in Sebastopol.
 There it undergoes another name change: Healdsburg Avenue.
 But it doesn't last long—heading south (right turn), it becomes North Main Street for two blocks where it intersects Bodega Highway SR 12), whereupon it becomes South Main Street.
 When the one-way street becomes a two-way street again, 116 is known as Gravenstein Highway South all the way to Cotati where it runs concurrently with U.S. Route 101 (US 101) as the Redwood Highway south to Petaluma.
 In Petaluma, Lakeville Highway takes SR 116 to Stage Gulch Road, which makes a left turn east toward Sonoma, crossing the Sonoma Mountains directly north of Tolay Lake and descending into the Sonoma Valley.
 In Sonoma, SR 116 runs along Arnold Drive to its terminus at SR 121 near Schellville.